Bronson Reed: The Vision (2025–present)

 Reed returned on 24 May, 2025 at Saturday Night's Main Event XXXIX, assisting Seth Rollins and Bron Breakker defeat CM Punk and Sami Zayn, aligning himself with Rollins, Breakker, and Paul Heyman.
 Reed then participated in the 2025 King of the Ring tournament, where he was eliminated the first round fatal four-way by Jey Uso.
-On 2 August at Night 1 of Summerslam, Reed and Breakker were defeated by Roman Reigns and Jey Uso.
+On 2 August at Night 1 of SummerSlam, Reed and Breakker were defeated by Roman Reigns and Jey Uso.
 On the 4 August episode of Raw, the alliance of Reed, Rollins, Breakker, and Heyman was officially given the name of "The Vision".
 He lost to Reigns at Clash in Paris on 31 August, before defeating him at Crown Jewel in Reed's home country of Australia on 11 October.
 On the Raw after Crown Jewel, Reed and Breakker attacked Rollins, effectively removing him from The Vision.
+At Survivor Series: WarGames on November 29, Breakker and Reed, along with Logan Paul, Drew McIntyre and Brock Lesnar, defeated the team of CM Punk, Cody Rhodes, Roman Reigns and The Usos (Jey Uso and Jimmy Uso) in a WarGames match, with Breakker pinning Punk for the victory following interference from a mysterious hooded figure which was later revealed to be Austin Theory.

+At the Royal Rumble on 31 January 2026, Reed entered the match at #16 eliminating newcomer Royce Keys and Dragon Lee before being eliminated by a returning LA Knight.
+On the 23 February episode of Raw, Reed failed to win a triple threat Elimination Chamber qualifying match as it was won by Jey Uso.
+During the match, Reed suffered a distal biceps tear and was rendered out of action indefinitely.
+At Sunday Night's Main Event on September 6, 2026, Bronson Reed made his return during Bron Breakker and Oba Femi’s match and attacked the latter.

 Personal life

 Haley is married to his high school sweetheart Paige, who made an appearance on 18 May 2021 episode of NXT after he won the NXT North American Championship.
 On 24 February 2024, Haley announced that his wife had given birth to their first child.

+Haley is a lifelong supporter of the Port Adelaide Football Club in the Australian Football League.